machbase/machbase/content/en/neo/api-http/write.md

 ### Insert CSV file with epoch time and header

-If csv data has header line like below, set the `heading=true` query param.
+If csv data has header line like below, set the `header=skip` query param.

 **Prepare data file**